sameersbn/docker-gitlab/docs/container_registry.md

 > **Warning** GitLab will not backup Docker images that are not stored on the filesystem.
 Remember to enable backups with your object storage provider if desired.
 >
 > If you use **filesystem** as storage driver you need to mount the path from `GITLAB_REGISTRY_DIR` of the GitLab container in the registry container.
 So both container can access the registry data.
 > If you don't change `GITLAB_REGISTRY_DIR` you will find your registry data in the mounted volume from the GitLab Container under `./gitlab/shared/registry`.
-This don't need to be seprated mounted because `./gitlab` is already mounted in the GitLab Container.
-If it will be mounted seperated the whole restoring proccess of GitLab backup won't work because gitlab try to create an folder under `./gitlab/shared/registry` /`GITLAB_REGISTRY_DIR` and GitLab can't delete/remove the mount point inside the container so the restoring process of the backup will fail.
+This don't need to be separated mounted because `./gitlab` is already mounted in the GitLab Container.
+If it will be mounted separated the whole restoring process of GitLab backup won't work because gitlab try to create an folder under `./gitlab/shared/registry` /`GITLAB_REGISTRY_DIR` and GitLab can't delete/remove the mount point inside the container so the restoring process of the backup will fail.
 > An example how it works is in the `docker-compose`.

 ### Example for Amazon Simple Storage Service (s3)